boonh/Music-Production-and-NRTs/README.md

 # Exploring Neo-Riemannian Transformations in Music Production Contexts
 This repository contains links to audo and video examples to support my chapter titled _Exploring Neo-Riemannian Transformations in Music Production Contexts_.
-The chapter was publoshed as part of the book 'Neo-Riemannian Analysis' edited by Bozhidar Chapkanov and published by Vernon Press.
+The chapter was published as part of the book 'Neo-Riemannian Analysis' edited by Bozhidar Chapkanov and published by Vernon Press.

 The video examples illustrate the four production contexts discussed in the chapter.